Skip to main content

 Please note that the Semester 1 2024/25 screener will close on Friday 13th December at midday.

 Please register first to complete the screener.
-Please note, on the registration page you will need to open the drop down list and select your student status - Home, International or Apprentice - before you can access the registration form.
+On the registration page, you will need to open the drop down list and select your student status - Home, International or Apprentice - before you can access the registration form.
+You must complete the 'About Me', 'Neurodiversity Screener' and 'Study Skills / Executive Functioning' modules for us to be able to process your screening.
+If you are asked for a client code, please enter: QMUL24a08

-Once you have completed the screener, you will receive a report immediately which will show you if you have any indicators of neurodivergence, as well as where your areas of strength lie.
+Once you have completed the screener, you will immediately have access to a report within the screening website, which will show you if you have any indicators of neurodivergence, as well as where your areas of strength lie.
 The report will also include an individually tailored study skills guide for you, based upon your responses to the questions so that you can straight away begin to work on areas of difficulty.

 We will review your report and contact you within 15 working days with a number of options available to you, depending upon what support you would like to access.
 In the meantime, you can begin to use the resources in the report to support your learning and development.